coderrio/Coderr.Documentation/README.md

-# OneTrueError.Documentation
+# codeRR.Documentation

-The documentation pages (http://onetrueerror.com/documentation) for OneTrueError.
+The documentation pages (http://coderrapp.com/documentation) for codeRR.

 Feel free to contribute with new or updated content.